FusionAuth/fusionauth-site/site/_posts/2023-07-21-what-is-customer-identity-and-access-management.md

 ### Apps

-CIAM solutions can also be used to improve the security and usability of applciation.
+CIAM solutions can also be used to improve the security and usability of applications.
 For example, CIAM solutions can be used to:

 * Implement MFA for app login without requiring changes to the application.
 * Restrict app access to authorized users.